MicrosoftDocs/azure-devops-docs/docs/includes/restrict-modification-fields-for-not.md

 > [!TIP]
-> To avoid rule evaluation issues that may arise, specify Azure DevOps security groups and not Azure Active Directory or Active Directory security groups.
+> To avoid rule evaluation issues that may arise, specify Azure DevOps security groups and not Microsoft Entra ID or Active Directory security groups.
 To learn more, see [Default rules and the rule engine](../organizations/settings/work/rule-reference.md).

 For example, you can make the Title or the State field Read-only for select users or groups.